redhat-developer/lsp4ij/docs/user-defined-ls/wgsl-analyzer.md

    ![Open file](../images/user-defined-ls/wgsl-analyzer/open_file.png)

-3. This will open the [New Language Server Dialog](../UserDefinedLanguageServer.md#new-language-server-dialog) with `Astro Language Server` pre-selected:
+3. This will open the [New Language Server Dialog](../UserDefinedLanguageServer.md#new-language-server-dialog) with `WGSL Analyzer` pre-selected:

    ![New Language Server Dialog](../images/user-defined-ls/wgsl-analyzer/new_language_server_dialog.png)